ayaweeb/ayaweeb/README.md

 # Hi there, I'm Aya! :cherry_blossom:

 Welcome to my GitHub!
-I'm a passionate **Discord bot developer** and **server configurer**.
+I'm a passionate **Discord bot developer** and **server configurator**.
 I love coding and crafting creative solutions, especially when it comes to bots and web applications.
 Here's a bit more about me:

 - :headphones: **Music Bot Dev**: I’m building custom music bots using **Lavalink** and **LavaPlayer**, adding fun features like filters and control panels.
 - :art: **Creative Coder**: I enjoy working on visual elements, enhancing user experience with cool embeds and personalized interfaces.